-Figure 11: A Parks Victoria sign pointing the way for thousands of climber access visits to Taipan Wall.
-Ground compaction and erosion problems could be easily rectified by a simple, appropriately designed and carefully constructed track.
+Figure 11: A Parks

+Victoria sign pointing

+the way for thousands

+of climber access visits

+to Taipan Wall.
+Ground

+compaction and erosion

+problems could be easily

+rectified by a simple,

+appropriately designed

+and carefully

+constructed track.

-Of course, making any tracks causes some environmental damage (a recent salient example is the construction of the Grampians Peaks Trail - VCC is appalled at the scale of the earth works associated with GPT.
-These include not just those along the track itself but also the quarrying of rock throughout the surrounding bush.
-We believe scale of impact of the GPT is in the order of one hundred times greater as that of all climbing in Gariwerd).
+Of course, making any tracks causes some environmental damage (a recent salient example is the construction of the Grampians Peaks Trail - VCC is appalled at the scale of the earth works and steel works associated with the GPT.
+These works include not just those along the track itself but also the quarrying of rock throughout the surrounding bush.
+We believe the scale of impact of the GPT is in the order of a hundred times greater than that of all climbing in Gariwerd).